PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

+\paragraph{PoTo+ vs. Pytype} Comparison with Pytype shows that a mismatch usually means that PoTo+ is incorrect while Pytype is correct.
+Of the 86 pairs we examined, PoTo+ is correct 45 times, while Pytype is correct 86 times, because Pytype handles a larger set of Python features precisely, while PoTo defaults to Other, thus polluting points-to sets.
+For example, PoTo does handle list and dictionary comprehensions precisely, but defaults to Other on set comprehensions.
+Consider the example: \python{rampPoints = \{ p for p in rampDict if rampDict[p]\}}.
 Recall that handling of Other propagates points-to sets of \python{p}, \python{rampDict} and \python{rampDict[p]} into \python{rampPoints}.
-This leads to PoTo+ reporting type \python{[dict, bool]} as \python{p}'s set is empty and \python{rampDict}'s set contains a single dictionary object of \python{Point} object keys, and bool values (it is straightforward to add handling of set comprehensions and other features to PoTo to improve matching and we will add it in the future).
+This leads to PoTo+ reporting type \python{[dict, bool]} as \python{p}'s set is empty and \python{rampDict}'s set contains a single dictionary object of \python{Point} object keys, and bool values (it is straightforward to add handling of set comprehensions and other features to PoTo to improve matching).

 For the majority of cases where both are correct, PoTo+ reports a concrete type while Pytype reports a type parameter.
 For example, PoTo+ reports correctly \python{[dict, None]}, i.e., an optional dictionary for the return type of \python{\_normalize\_purge\_unknown} in the cerberus package; while Pytype reports type variable \python{[\_T0]} and this is correct with respect to Pytype's type system which allows for polymorphic functions.